Brown Tips on Houseplants

 Use these habits to reduce repeat symptoms and catch stress earlier.

-• ✔ Use moderate fertilizer strength and flush periodically
+• Use moderate feed strength and avoid feeding stressed plants

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.